freenet/freenet-core/docs/src/tutorial.md

 cargo install freenet fdev
 ```

-This command will install `fdev` (Freenet development tool) and a working Freenet kernel that can
+This command will install `fdev` (Freenet development tool) and a working Freenet peer that can
 be used for local development.

 ### Add WebAssembly target